qgis/qgis-docker/README.md

-This repository automates the build of QGIS desktop and QGIS server Docker images.

 # QGIS Docker Images

 This repository automates the build of QGIS desktop and QGIS server Docker images.
 The respective docs are located here: